Why should I use your service?

 We use optical and scanning-electron microscopy (SEM) to visually analyze cuttings and core, from current and historical wells.
 We quickly and accurately reveal critical attributes that is not readily available by other means.
 Attributes such as: acid and water sensitive clays, fracture evidence, permeability, oil and gas shows, conductive minerals, wettability, fluorescence, Archie’s cementation exponent “m”, and more.

-What if I’m not sure if I need Optical or Scanning Electron Microscopy?
+sure if I need Optical or Scanning Electron Microscopy?

 We’ll help you determine that from what problem you’re trying to solve or avoid, your time and financial budget requirements, and what samples are available.